 Aerodynamics & Equations of Motion block.

-Note that the orange signal appears to pass through the
+Note that the mustard-yellow signal appears to pass through the

 Sensors subsystem unmodified.